markhedleyjones/container-magic/README.md

 run  # starts an interactive shell
 ```

-The `run` command works from anywhere in your repository and translates paths automatically, so it feels like running on your host machine.
+The `run` command works from anywhere in your repository and translates your working directory automatically.
+When using the `run` alias (not `just run` directly), path translation ensures the container's working directory matches your position in the repository.

 ## Workflow